bmc-compuware/ispw-operations-azure-extension/README.md

 Click Save & queue > Save and run.

-## Executing Git to ISPW Sync
+## Executing Git to Code Pipeline Sync

-This Git to ISPW Sync task has following parameters:
+This Git to Code Pipeline Sync task has following parameters:

 -   **Display name** :  The name of the Task.

 -   **Host Connection** : Select the host connection to be used to connect to the z/OS host.
 Alternatively, to add a connection navigate to Pipelines and go to BMC Common Configurations section.

--   **Git to ISPW Sync** : Select Git to ISPW Sync to perform sync operation.
+-   **Git to Code Pipeline Sync** : Select Git to Code Pipeine Sync to perform sync operation.

--   **ISPW** : Expand ISPW group to specify required parameters [ Topaz Workbench CLI Home, Runtime Configuration, User Id, Password, Stream, Application, Sub Application, YAML Mapping File, Encryption protocol, Code Page, Read/write timeout (minutes) ].
+-   **Code Pipeline** : Expand Code Pipeline group to specify required parameters [ Workbench CLI Home, Runtime Configuration, User Id, Password, Stream, Application, Sub Application, YAML Mapping File, Encryption protocol, Code Page, Read/write timeout (minutes) ].

--   **Git to ISPW Branch Mapping**: [Click here for more information.](https://github.com/bmc-compuware/ispw-operations-azure-extension/blob/master/help.md#git-to-ispw-sync)"
+-   **Git to Code Pipeline Branch Mapping**: [Click here for more information.](https://github.com/bmc-compuware/ispw-operations-azure-extension/blob/master/help.md#git-to-ispw-sync)"

 Click Save & queue > Save and run.